goutsune/mewe-wrapper/readme.md

 MeWe alternative frontend project
 ============================

-An attempt to recreate more classic experience on top of a modern social network as backend.
+How would a modern day obscure social network look if reimagined as Wakaba-like imageboard?
+Well, see for yourself.

 What is done:
 * Per-user RSS feeds with pretty complete post content parsing
 * Viewing posts with comments in old-school imageboard style
+* User feeds as boards
+* Rudimentary posting functionality
+* Main page with recent media, images and notifications

 Under the hood:
 * Wrapper for working with MeWe auth and API based on observations from network usage
-* Parser for mewe-style emojis
+* Parser for mewe-style emojis, highlights and markdown
+* Complete post schema conversion for use in thread viewer
 * File proxy to bypass internal auth mechanisms and simply serve media to the browser/feed viewer

 Goals in no particular order:
-* User feeds as boards
 * Groups as boards
-* Complete post schema conversion for use in thread viewer
-* Ability to browse above directly from the UI
-* Rudimentary posting functionality
 * Emoji reaction display support
+* More complete posting support (especially gallery uploads)
+* Chat support
+* AJAX in frontend
+* Reply counts in comments to give a better overview on activity
+* Manual subscriptions
+* Local bookmarks
+* Configuration system, including in-browser options e.g. for image quality and amount of posts per-page